gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 In this lesson, you will learn how a program can efficiently handle request messages.
 This concept will be illustrated through an example of interaction between two programs.

-Before analyzing the program code in detail, it will be helpful to first present a schematic overview of how our programs operate:
+Before analyzing the program code in detail, it will be helpful to first present a schematic overview of how Gear programs operate:

 ![gif 1](../img/02/handle_reply.gif)